-Witness appliance displaying alarms "Host with vsan service enabled is not in the vCenter cluster" and "Host cannot communicate with one or more other nodes in the vSAN stretched cluster"
+Witness appliance displaying alarms "Host with vSAN service enabled is not in the vCenter cluster" and "Host cannot communicate with one or more of the nodes in the vSAN Stretched Cluster"

 search cancel

-Witness appliance displaying alarms "Host with vsan service enabled is not in the vCenter cluster" and "Host cannot communicate with one or more other nodes in the vSAN stretched cluster"
+Witness appliance displaying alarms "Host with vSAN service enabled is not in the vCenter cluster" and "Host cannot communicate with one or more of the nodes in the vSAN Stretched Cluster"

 book